OWASP/www-chapter-aligarh/index.md

 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security. <br/>

-Chapters are led by local leaders in accordance with the [Chapter Leader Handbook](/www-policy/rules-of-procedure/chapter-handbook).
+Chapters are led by local leaders in accordance with the [Chapter Policy](https://owasp.org/www-policy/).
 Financial contributions should only be made online using the authorized online donation button.
 To be a SPEAKER at ANY OWASP Chapter in the world simply review the [speaker agreement](/www-policy/speaker-agreement) and then contact the local chapter leader with details of what OWASP Project, independent research, or related software security topic you would like to present. <br/>

 Everyone is welcome and encouraged to participate in our [Projects](/projects), [Local Chapters](/chapters), [Events](/events), [Online Groups](https://groups.google.com/a/owasp.com/), and [Community Slack Channel](https://owasp.slack.com/).
 We especially encourage diversity in all our initiatives.
 OWASP is a fantastic place to learn about application security, to network, and even to build your reputation as an expert.
 We also encourage you to be [become a member](/membership) or consider a [donation](/donate) to support our ongoing work. <br/>